 To continue in the honors program through high school, students must maintain a passing grade in every marking period and/or earn a final grade of 85 or above.

-Pine Bush offers five summer enrichment academies to students in varying grades in the high school.
-These academies – Leadership and Law, Aviation, Performing Arts, Medical, Science – provide specialized instruction and hands-on activities in those specific disciplines as well as the opportunity to earn high school and/or college credits.
+Pine Bush offers summer enrichment academies to students in Pine Bush High School; some are also available to students who have completed eighth grade at CVMS and Crispell.
+These academies provide specialized instruction and hands-on activities in those specific disciplines as well as the opportunity to earn high school and/or college credits.

 The summer academies are funded through grants, donations and tuition.